 Nicola Morris – Chief Operating Officer

-Previously Chief Lawyer for the Department of Resources, Energy and Tourism, and a lawyer in private practice, Nicola has transitioned to program management, with a particular interest in innovation programs, and the intersection between public sector programs and private sector expertise and delivery models.
+Previously Chief Lawyer for the Department of Resources, Energy and Tourism, and a lawyer in private practice, Ms Morris has transitioned to program management, with a particular interest in innovation programs, and the intersection between public sector programs and private sector expertise and delivery models.

-Tom Campey is the General Manager, Strategy and Knowledge Sharing.
+Tom Campey is the General Manager of Strategy.
 In this role he helps ARENA decide where to focus its financial assistance and related efforts to best achieve ARENA’s objectives.